 Lakes and rivers are prime waters for spring shellcracker

 Many anglers talk about waiting for the full moon of May to start fishing for shellcrackers.
 But those anglers are missing out on a pile of fish.
-These fish are biting right now, and May’s full moon is weeks away.
+These fish are biting right now.

 It’s probably true that shellcrackers will be easier to find as the weather warms up a bit more.
 But with a little searching right now, many anglers in lakes all across the Carolinas are currently limiting out quickly, at least on some days.

 The trick, according to Stacy Atkinson, of Low Country Wildlife TV, is looking for the most protected areas of the waters you’re fishing.

 “If you’re fishing a lake with flooded timber, look for the most protected flooded timber.
 So, if you find a clump of a dozen or so flooded trees, go to the tree that’s in the middle — or whatever tree offers the most protection.
 That’s where the highest concentration of shellcrackers will be,” said Atkinson.

 Likewise, if you’re fishing water with lots of surface vegetation, you’ll find shellcrackers bedding under the most protective areas.
 Sometimes the cover is so thick that it’s hard to say what areas are more protected than the rest.
 That’s when you have to look around, hit a few spots, and keep moving until you find them.

 A good pair of polarized shades can help you actually see the beds, especially in clear, shallow water.
 You might find some bluegill beds while looking, and that’s a bonus.

 Because shellcrackers can be bedding in a variety of depths, Atkinson prefers to use slip bobbers, which allow quick depth adjustments.
 And he said anglers shouldn’t be afraid to fish right on the bottom when searching for a shellcracker bite.